spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

 3. Register your Azure cloud account in Palette as described in the "Creating an Azure Cloud account" section below.

-4. You should have an Infrastructure cluster profile created in Palette for AKS.
+4. You should have a cluster profile created in Palette for AKS.

-5. Create a new SSH key pair or have an existing one ready to use when creating work node clusters.
+5. Associate a SSH key pair to the cluster worker node.

 <br />